alskipp/ASEColorWriter/README.md

 ASEColorWriter is an Objective-C library that enables you to export UIColors in ‘ASE’ (Adobe Swatch Exchange) format.
 The exported files can be used with Photoshop, Illustrator and InDesign.
 RGB and grayscale swatches are supported.

+Which files are needed?
+---

+For [CocoaPods](http://beta.cocoapods.org) users, simply add `pod 'ASEColorWriter'` to your podfile.

+Incidentally, CocoaPods allows you to quickly test Pods.
+To do so, just enter `$ pod try ASEColorWriter` in the terminal.
+CocoaPods will download the demo project into a temp folder and open it in Xcode.
+Magic.

+If you don't use CocoaPods, just include these files in your project:

+* ASEColorWriter.h
+* ASEColorWriter.m

 How to use it
 ---